Last Updated: January 10th, 2023

 PTSD and addiction

-Learn everything you need to know about post-traumatic stress disorder and addiction
+Learn everything you need to know about suffering from both post-traumatic stress disorder and addiction

 Schizophrenia and addiction

-Learn all you need to know about schizophrenia and addiction
+Learn everything you need to know about schizophrenia and addiction

 Here is a short list of combinations with some addiction counterparts: